-The delivery of RSE is monitored by Laura Denham (deputy principal and relationships and sex education leader).
+The delivery of RSE is monitored by Rachel Luckman Citizenship and Ethics Lead and David Rooney Principal.
 Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.

 This Relationships and Sex Education Policy will be reviewed regularly by the Governing body.
 They will liaise with staff to make any modifications necessary.
 The implementation of this policy will be monitored, and its outcomes will feed into the process of review and evaluation.